 - achievement of a leading global market and technology position with regard to truck automation and innovative drive technologies as an integral element of automated warehouse solutions

-- a greater presence in the economy and volume price segments, particularly as a result of the systematic implementation of the segment-wide platform strategy
+- a greater presence in the volume price segment, particularly as a result of the systematic implementation of the segment-wide, modular platform strategy (global value platform)

 - stronger involvement in the electrification of warehousing and logistics processes, including by ensuring availability of lithium-ion technology across the entire product range and expanding market share in the lightweight warehouse truck sector

-- further strengthening of its market-leading position in the EMEA region and achievement of a stronger position in the APAC and Americas regions, in particular by opening new production facilities and technology centers, strengthen its technological expertise through focused research and development activities, making greater use of shared modules, and harnessing potential for cross-selling
+- further strengthening of its market-leading position in the EMEA region (measured in terms of units) and achievement of a stronger position in the APAC and Americas regions, in particular by the launch of new production facilities and technology centers, boosting its technological expertise through focused research and development activities, making greater use of shared modules, and harnessing potential for cross-selling

 - expansion of the service portfolio, including financial services, at every stage of the product lifecycle, taking advantage of the high number of trucks in use and the installed base of supply chain solutions

 The KION Group’s medium- to long-term strategic opportunities in the Supply Chain Solutions segment arise, in particular, from: